ndgeniebla/phaser-mkdocs/docs/home.md

 This documentation is intended for:

 - intermediate developers who want to learn the basics of the [Phaser][1] framework
-- TODO

 ##Prerequisite Knowledge

 This document assumes you know the following:

-- Knowledge of javascript and object orientated programming concepts
+- Experience with javascript and object orientated programming concepts
 - Using the terminal to navigate projects and execute commands
 - Comfortable using a code editor (like [VScode][2]) to develop CRUD (Create, Read, Update, Delete) applications
 - Familiarity with [NPM][3] (node package manager) to install node.js packages or modules